Leio means smooth, myo means muscle, sarcoma means soft-tissue or connective-tissue cancer.

 Treatments for Leiomyosarcoma Include:

 Surgery – tumor resection – a surgical operation to remove the tumor, including wide margins beyond the tumor to enhance the potential for a non-recurrence.
-Surgery, with as wide a margin of removal as possible, has generally been the most effective and preferred method of treatment for LMS.
+Surgery, with as wide a margin of removal as possible, has generally been the most effective and preferred method of treatment for leiomyosarcoma.
 If surgical margins are narrow or not clear of tumor, or in some situations where tumor cells were left behind, chemotherapy or radiation have been shown to give a clear survival benefit.
 While LMS tends to be resistant to radiation and chemotherapy, each case is different and results can vary widely.

 Radiation therapy – Radiation therapy may be used to destroy LMS cancer cells while working to preserve the function of surrounding organs.